twonth/winning-at-windows/README.md

 ## Usability/Quality of life enhancements

 * [Microsoft PowerToys](https://github.com/microsoft/PowerToys): Microsoft's own collection of quality-of-life enhancements for Windows.
-Favorites of mine are Always on Top, Awake, Color Picker, FancyZones.
+Favorites of mine are
+  * Always on Top: self explanatory,
+  * Awake: prevents your PC from going to sleep,
+  * Color Picker: mouseover a pixel to get the color code,
+  * FancyZones: snap windows into preset configurations,
+  * File Locksmith: determines which processes are using a file or folder and offers you the option of terminating them,
+  * Text Extractor: OCRs a selected region of your screen and places the resulting text in your clipboard.

   I use Fluent Search (below) in place of PowerToys Run, and [XnShell](https://www.xnview.com/en/xnshell/) instead of Image Resizer.

 * [Fluent Search](https://www.fluentsearch.net/): Full featured search bar for Windows.
 The killer feature (for me) is the ability to find a file and drag and drop it from the search window into one of Windows' "open file" dialogue boxes.
 Huge timesaver.